hanashiro/todo-atomic-design/README.md

 In the end, you'll have a project that is already tested and with the components and logic developed and ready to be integrated into the project.

 ## Other Tools

+### Immer

+The project uses [Immer](https://immerjs.github.io/immer/) to work with immutable state.
+It is a tiny package that allows you to work with immutable state in a more convenient way.

+Winner of the "Breakthrough of the year" React open source award and "Most impactful contribution" JavaScript open source award in 2019.

+With Immer, you can write code that looks like mutable code, but it is actually immutable.
+It is a good way to maintain the standardization of the project and to have a simpler and more efficient state management.

 ### Material-UI